 Col. Josiah Hasbrouck, a great grandson of Jean the Patentee, was one of the wealthiest men in the county.
-His property holdings, not only inherited but also acquired, were very extensive.
+His property holdings – inherited and acquired – were very extensive.
 He held numerous mortgages, and soon after the 1800s he and his son began to acquire large areas of land in the western section of New York State.
 The family had acquired a cultural appetite which demanded excellent furniture, good books, paintings, and European imports.
 His son’s family were all educated by private tutors brought to the house for that purpose.

 In 1981 the interior of the house was completely researched and paint samples taken.
 The rooms were painted the same colors as were used in 1814.